thirumurthis/SpringApp2/ReadMe.md

 ### Inversion of Control

 ### @AutoWired
- - Used for dependecny injection of bean with the interface type of concrete class.
+ - Used for dependency injection of bean with the interface type of concrete class.

 ### @Controller
  - In this SpringBoot application, we use the controller to bridge the @Component layer.